rdf-elixir/website/content/grax/schemas.md

 ```

 But we would get this result only if the `User` struct is the root resource.
 A normal preloading depth integer value is interpreted against the root element.
-This means when loading the schema from a graph only the specified number of depth levels of the neighbourhood of the root resource is relevant.
-The preloading depth specified in the schema of a linked resource is not taken into account and doesn't increase the overall preloading depth.
+This means, when loading the schema from a graph, only the specified `:depth` of the root resource is relevant.
+The `:depth` specified in the schema of a linked resource is not taken into account and doesn't increase the overall preloading depth.
 This can be achieved however, by specifying a preloading depth with a plus sign before the `:depth` integer value, like `depth: +1` .
-This _additive_ preloading depth will ensure that these resources are preloaded with the specified level even when the specified depth of the outer schema would specify otherwise.
+This _additive_ preloading depth will ensure that these resources are preloaded with the specified level even when the `:depth` of the outer schema would specify otherwise.
 So, this essentially overwrites the preloading depth specification of the parent schema.

 Back to our example, when we generally expect that code dealing with an address in our application is interested in the properties of the country, we want to achieve that the country is always preloaded with the address, independent of whether it is preloaded as part of another resource.
 This can be specified with an additive preloading depth.